courtenay/OpenHoop/README.md

 Follow these steps to set up and use OpenHoop for your hula hoop performances:

 1. **Power on the Hula Hoop.**
-2. **Connect to the OpenHoop BLE device using a compatible mobile app.**
+2. **Connect to the OpenHoop BLE device using a compatible mobile app.** The upgraded firmware advertises descriptive GATT services for effect control, live previews, and battery reporting.
-3. **Customize LED effects, colors, and energy-saving settings.**
+3. **Customize LED effects, colors, and energy-saving settings.** Updated presets provide direct links to persistence-of-vision image banks, live mic-reactive modes, and per-performance energy profiles.
 4. **Enjoy the mesmerizing light display during your hula hoop performance!**

 ## :signal_strength: BLE Commands

-Use the following commands to customize LED effects:
+Use the following commands to customize LED effects.
+Commands can be sent over the BLE HID UART bridge or through the companion app interface:

-- `EffectType`: Change the LED effect (Rainbow, Fire, Pulse, etc.).
+- `EffectType`: Change the LED effect (Rainbow, Fire, Pulse, PixelImage, etc.).
+- `EffectParameter`: Provide structured JSON data for tuning parameters such as speed, frame rate, and gyroscope thresholds.
 - `SolidColor`: Set a solid color using RGB values.
+- `ImageUpload`: Stream new pixel art frames to the controller using run-length encoded payloads.
 - `EnergySavingMode`: Adjust energy-saving mode levels (0 to 3).
+- `SystemStatus`: Query battery percentage, internal temperature, or firmware version.

 ## :books: Documentation

-[Documentation](DOCUMENTATION.md) contains detailed guidance for utilizing OpenHoop.
+[Documentation](DOCUMENTATION.md) now captures the expanded persistence-of-vision workflow, effect authoring templates, and BLE protocol reference.
+Refer to it for step-by-step guides, class diagrams, and troubleshooting recipes.

 ## :warning: Troubleshooting

 If facing issues, refer to the troubleshooting section in the code or create an issue on the [GitHub repository](https://github.com/angelcamelot/OpenHoop/issues).
+The enhanced documentation also includes BLE sniffer walkthroughs, pixel calibration techniques, and recovery procedures for failed image uploads.

 ## :clipboard: TODOs